Blog

 How Do I Find a Surrogate Mother?

-Posted in Surrogacy on February 4, 2015
+Posted in Finding A Surrogate on February 4, 2015 by Gail Sexton Anderson

 Intended parents often arrive on the doorstep of Donor Concierge after spending months, and sometimes years trying unsuccessfully to find a surrogate mother to carry their much-wanted child.
 Some have spent hundreds of dollars placing ads on the internet or they’ve asked friends or family members, often with disappointing, and costly results.

-Regardless of how savvy you may be, in my experience an independent arrangement with a gestational surrogate will cost more in the long run - in time, in legal issues popup: yes, and in heartache.
+Regardless of how savvy you may be, in our experience, an independent arrangement with a gestational surrogate will cost more in the long run - in time, in legal issues popup: yes, and in heartache.
 Surrogacy is a complicated process that involves many aspects beyond the IVF treatment and the birth of the baby.
 How will the surrogate be compensated for her time?
 What happens if both parties don’t agree on an issue and who will represent each party when these inevitable conflicts arise?

 Surrogacy agencies act as intermediaries and take time to educate both intended parents and potential surrogacy candidates on the process, to act as an advocate for both parties and to make sure that women who want to be surrogates are doing it for the right reasons.